napalm-automation/napalm-yang/docs/developers/yang_basics.rst

 YANG Basics
 -----------

-It's not really necessary to fully understand how YANG works to write a profile but you need some basic understanding.
+This guide is indended for developers.
+It's not necessary to fully understand how YANG works to write a profile, but you need some basic understanding.
+YANG has basic stuctural elements that are explained below.

 Basic Types
 ___________

-* **container** - A container is just a placeholder, sort of like a map or dictionary.
-A container doesn't store any information per se, instead, it contains attributes of any type.
+* **container** - A container is just a placeholder, like a map or dictionary.
+A container doesn't store any information per se, instead, it contains attributes.
 For example, the following ``config`` object would be a valid container with three attributes of various types::

     container config: